360 Riot Walk

 It is for this reason, that the Powell Street Festival Society sees this project as having the potential to build upon inter-community relationships, creating allyships with other racialized groups and shared community responsibility.

 In partnership with the 360 Riot Walk team, we hosted a series of online panel discussions and live walking tours.
 Dr. Sun Yat-Sen Classical Chinese Garden joined us as a community partner to build greater awareness of the project.

-- Reflections on the Tour– with former participants of the walking tour
+- An Embodied Experience of History – with participants of the walking tour

-- The Challenge of Translation– with the translators of the Japanese, Cantonese and Punjabi versions
+- The Complexity and Nuance of Cultural Translation – with the translators of the Japanese, Cantonese and Punjabi versions

-- The Context of the Riots– with the writers of 360 Riot Walk blog posts
+- What’s At Stake – with the writers of 360 Riot Walk blog posts